-- iii.
-The member's needs change to warrant a change in service; or - iv.
-Quality concerns are identified with the provider. - b.
-The enrolling MCOP shall honor the disenrolling MCOP's prior authorization for all new members until the enrolling MCOP is able to conduct a medical necessity review.
-The MCOP shall honor prior authorizations and continue services with network and out-of-network providers as specified by ODM. - 36.
+- d.
+Supply requested documentation for disenrolled members within 5 business days of the request. - 37.
 Patient Liability and Cost of Care Reconciliation.
 Pursuant to the approved 1915(c) MyCare Ohio waiver, following a four-month claims run-out period, the MCOP shall provide monthly reconciliation reports, as designated by ODM, to each AAA documenting any month for which the waiver member's actual cost of HCBS waiver services is less than the member's patient liability amount for the same period.
 For all members except those using the Assisted Living Service, the report shall specify the actual payment amount of HCBS waiver services delivered and the patient liability amount for the applicable month.
 The report shall be submitted to the AAA no later than the 15th of the month.
-If no members meet the reporting criteria, the MCOP shall enter 'N/A' in the first row of all columns and submit as instructed. - 37.
+If no members meet the reporting criteria, the MCOP shall enter 'N/A' in the first row of all columns and submit as instructed. - 38.
 Waiver Enrollment.
-For new enrollment on the MyCare waiver, the MCOP or its designee shall submit a level of care assessment request to the local Area Agency on Aging (AAA).
+MCOPs will receive requests for waiver enrollment directly from members or from the Ohio Benefits LTSS (OBLTSS) agencies.
+For new enrollment on the MyCare waiver, as well as annual or event-based assessments, the MCOP or its designee, shall submit a level of care (LOC) assessment request to the local AAA via the ODM designated system.
+The MCOP shall submit waiver eligibility updates through the ODM-designated system within two business days of the eligibility determination.
 Waiver eligibility approval and denial notices with hearing rights will be generated from the eligibility system designated by ODM.
-The MCOP shall authorize waiver services in accordance with OAC 5160-58-01.1 and 5160-26-03.1. - 38.
+The MCOP shall authorize waiver services in accordance with OAC 5160-58-01.1 and 5160-26-03.1. - 39.
 Third Party Liability (TPL) Data Submissions.
-The MCOP must provide ODM with TPL information, including a change file based on reconciliation with ODM's data (Third Party Liability Data File). - 39.
+The MCOP must provide ODM with TPL information, including a change file based on reconciliation with ODM's data (Third Party Liability Data File), as specified in Appendix T, Chart of Deliverables. - 40.
 Health Information System Requirements.
 The ability to develop and maintain information management systems capacity is crucial to successful plan performance.
-The MCOP shall demonstrate its ongoing capacity in this area by meeting several related specifications. - a.
-Health Information System. - i.
+The MCOP shall demonstrate its ongoing capacity in this area by meeting several related specifications.

+a.
+Health Information System.

+- i.
 As required by 42 CFR 438.242(a), the MCOP shall maintain a health information system that collects, analyzes, integrates, and reports data.
 The system shall provide information on areas including, but not limited to, utilization, grievances and appeals, and MCOP membership terminations for other than loss of Medicaid eligibility. - ii.
 As required by 42 CFR 438.242(b)(1), the MCOP shall collect data on member and provider characteristics and on services furnished to its members. - iii.
 As required by 42 CFR 438.242(b)(2), the MCOP shall ensure data received from providers is accurate and complete by verifying the accuracy and timeliness of reported data, screening the data for completeness, logic, and consistency, and collecting service information in standardized formats to the extent feasible and appropriate.